duclos-cavalcanti/duclos-cavalcanti/README.md

 Welcome, glad to see you came across my Github Profile.

-I'm a Computer Engineer by the Technical University of Munich and am finishing up a M.Sc. degree at NYU.
+I'm a Computer and Electrical Engineer by the Technical University of Munich, where I also am pursuing a M.Sc. in the same degree.
+Currently, at the very end of that program, I am finishing up the master thesis at NYU in New York.
 Please, feel free to browse through my projects or reach out to me directly.

 #### Contact
 + Website: [www.duclos.dev](https://www.duclos.dev)